 4 Types of Dental Implants

-Lacking a single tooth or teeth can have a significant impact in deteriorating your health, confidence, and nutrition.
-Some of the causes of missing teeth may include tooth decay, injuries, gum problems and genetic elements such as congenitally missing teeth.
+Lacking a single tooth or teeth can have a significant impact on deteriorating your health, confidence, and nutrition.
+Some of the causes of missing teeth may include tooth decay, injuries, gum problems, and genetic elements such as congenitally missing teeth.
 However, missing teeth can be replaced with distinct dental implants available.
 Dental implants exist in various sizes and height hence offering different types of implants.

 - Endosteal Dental Implant

 The endosteal procedure entails an implant that is introduced directly into the jaw and is the most familiar method used by patients.
 However, the method also includes two main categories of either using a cylinder or a blade in the procedure.
 The implants have a given period of healing, and the prosthetic teeth are fastened to the jawbone considering the various methods suggested by the dentist.